SoniMuskan/Hangman/README.md

-Sure, here's a combined README that includes your provided content along with the additional details about the Hangman game:

----

 # Hangman Game - React App

 This project is a classic Hangman game built using React and TypeScript.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).